giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 ![capv kubevip](capv-kubevip.png)

-As a result, the network in which the cluster is deployed must have a range of the subnet that is outside of the DHCP scope and dedicated to `kube-vip`.
+As a result, the network in which the cluster is deployed must have a range of the subnet outside of the DHCP scope and dedicated to `kube-vip`.
 We recommend one management cluster per subnet to avoid mistakes leading to IP conflicts.
 Example below:

 ![capv kubevip ipam](capv-kubevip-ipam.png)

+By default, when deploying a CAPV cluster, it will automatically pick up an IP from the ipam pool.
+However, you must explicitely set a CIDR located in the nodes' subnet to have available IPs for services of type load balancer in the workload cluster.

+Learn more about how to configure `kube-vip` for CAPV in the [advanced documentation]({{< relref "/advanced/vsphere-kubevip" >}}).
 {{< /tab >}}

 {{< tab id="flags-nsxalb" title="NSX ALB">}}